pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-8-pnr-holdings-complex.md

 **Financing Strategy**:

-**[Your Organization] Strategy**: Use combination of conventional financing, creative financing, and cash purchases, optimizing for each property.
+**OHU-PNR Strategy**: Use combination of conventional financing, creative financing, and cash purchases, optimizing for each property.

 #### Closing Process